selina603/mktcontent/offers/ms-mc-azr-44p-en.md

 50GB outbound data transfer

 If you exceed the data transfer quota, your account may be suspended without prior notice, and the credit amount will be reset to ‘0.’
-You can visit [here](https://account.windowsazure.cn/Subscriptions/) to verify real-time data transfer usage status.
+You can visit <a id="ms-mc-azr-44p-en_Subscriptions" href="https://account.windowsazure.cn/Subscriptions/">here</a> to verify real-time data transfer usage status.

-If you will require a higher Data Transfer quota, you will need to convert to a [Standard Pay-in-Advance Offer](/offers/ms-mc-arz-33p/).
+If you will require a higher Data Transfer quota, you will need to convert to a <a id="ms-mc-azr-44p-en_ms-mc-arz-33p-3" href="/offers/ms-mc-arz-33p/">Standard Pay-in-Advance Offer</a>.

 ##Service Level Agreements

 We do not provide Service Level Agreements (SLAs) for this trial offer.
 If you convert to a Pay-In-Advance Offer, we will provide a set of robust service level agreements.
-More details on our SLAs can be found on our [SLA page](/support/legal/sla/).
+More details on our SLAs can be found on our <a id="ms-mc-azr-44p-en_sla" href="/support/legal/sla/">SLA page</a>.

 ##Resource Commitment